paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

   - No more than one initialization message should ever be sent to the collation generation subsystem.
   - Sent by a collator to initialize this subsystem.
+- `CollationGenerationMessage::SubmitCollation`
+  - If the subsystem isn't initialized or the relay-parent is too old to be relevant, ignore the message.
+  - Otherwise, use the provided parameters to generate a [`CommittedCandidateReceipt`]
+    - If no `ValidationCodeHashHint` is given, use the current validation code hash from the relay-chain state, unless the parent-head of the collation equals the block pending availability for the parachain.
+In that case, use the pending future code if that block would trigger a code upgrade.
+    - If `ValidationCodeHashHint::Provided` is given, use that.
+    - If `ValidationCodeHashHint::ParentBlockRelayParentNumber` is given, determine whether the given parent block's relay parent number would trigger a code upgrade.
+If so, use the future code.
+If not, use the current code.
+  - Submit the collation to the collator-protocol with `CollatorProtocolMessage::DistributeCollation`.

 ### Outgoing